dougmalcolm/dougmalcolm.github.io/README.md

 - The average pinball tournament player is **42.1** years old, and has played for **1.3** years in **12.5** tournaments.
 - 95% of pinball players with 5+ total events have ratings between 790 and 1558, with an average of **1174** representing 'average skill level'.

 ### The Model

 Now let's build a model to determine which factors lead to pinball greatness, and to what degree.

 #### Building the Model

 So, which factors have a statistically significant effect on rating?

-We will filter for only players with 10 or more total tournaments to ensure a large enough sample size for rating to be more accurate.
+Rating is not very accurate with only a couple of tournament performance data points.
+So when looking at rating analysis going forward, we will filter for only those players with 5+ Total Events played.
+This should give us a large enough sample size of tournament performances to capture an decently accurate rating for each player.

 Let's use the machine learning sklearn library to build the model: